LedgerHQ/ledger-javacard/README.md

 APDU specification
 -------------------

-This application follows the BTChip specification available at https://btchip.github.io/btchip-doc/bitcoin-technical-1.4.2.html with the following large modifications (and other subtle smaller modifications that you'll be delighted to discover in the source code) :
+This application follows the legacy BTChip specification available at https://btchip.github.io/btchip-doc/bitcoin-technical-1.4.2.html with the following large modifications (and other subtle smaller modifications that you'll be delighted to discover in the source code) :
    * The only supported APDUs are
      * GENERATE KEYPAIR (with no authorized address, derivation or private key signature support)
      * IMPORT PRIVATE KEY (with restrictions described below)